Slowdeb/Tryhackme/Mr Robot.md

 Difficulty: Medium

-Overview: In this room we will take advantage of different services on a windows machine, abusing Kerberos pre-authentication to enumerate users, dumping and cracking hashes with the help of impacket tools and John the ripper to finaly privesc exploiting SeBackupPrivilege permissions.
+Overview: In this room we will use different techniques to enumerate the target machine since there is sensitive information exposed.
+After exploiting a webpage admin panel we will use SUID binaries to do privilege escalation and gain full control of the machine.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------